life0fun/storm/trident-clj/README.md

   (:gen-class
     :name com.colorcloud.trident.TweetSpout  ; convert this ns to class Tweet :preﬁx -     ; class methods prefix, class method get this as first arg.
-    :state state ; :state deﬁnes a method which will return the object's state. put a atom {} to store your serializables.
+    :state state ; a single map stores object fields :init init   ; ret [[args to superclass constructor] state-map ]

-    :init init   ; Must return [ [superclass-constructor-args] state] :constructors {[] []   ; empty arg constructor
+    :constructors {[] []   ; empty arg constructor
                    [String int] []}  ; a map of constructor sig to superclass construcotr signature :extends storm.trident.operation.BaseAggregator
     :implements [storm.trident.spout.IBatchSpout]))  ; this ns impl Function

+  ## state and init
+    :state refs to the object's state. add your object fields into state. e.g., put a atom {} to store your serializables. state object created in init fn.

+    :init defines a fn that rets a vector with the first ele of vector is a vector of args to superclass constructor. ret the second arg that is object state created inside init fn. e.g [ [superclass-constructor-args] (create state map)]

+    :constructors maps the args of class' constructor to the args of super class's constructor.
+This is to determine which constructor to call.
+    Each entry in constructors map need an impl in init fn.

 ## redis data mapper